FSGModding/FSG_Mod_Assistant/docs/savegame.md

 The tool for comparing a savegame to a collection is located to the left of each collection.

+Additionally, if a ZIP savegame is detected in an added collection (for instance your downloads), you can right click it and compare it against any collection.

 ![Main Window](img/savegame-001.png)

 ## Loading a savegame